 I have several ways to help you navigate these topics in your family or military history research.

 Live Session of Your Family’s War Journey, A Transformational Master Class.
-The next session begins November 11 for only 7 people.
-This is a group course that moves quickly and requires you to attend 7 weekly live Zoom webinar sessions.
+The latest session dates can be found on our website at the link above.
+This is a group course that moves quickly and requires you to attend 8 weekly live Zoom webinar sessions.
 In this course we touch on many of the topics addressed in this article plus many more.

 Self-paced version of Your Family’s War Journey.
 This class does not have the group engagement component but you receive more personalized attention from me through the writing homework you are required to complete.
 In this course we touch on many of the topics addressed in this article plus many more.